From A Wiki of Ice and Fire

 A Feast for Crows

-As punishment for his part in the conspiracy to crown Myrcella Baratheon, Ser Andrey Dalt was sent to serve Lady Mellario for three years in Norvos.
+As punishment for his part in the conspiracy to crown Myrcella Baratheon, Ser Andrey Dalt is sent to serve Lady Mellario for three years in Norvos.

 References and Notes